openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Privacy Considerations

 ## Selective disclosure and un-linkable presentations

 Usage of decentralized identifiers does not automatically prevent possible RP correlation.
 If a status check of the presentation is done, IdP / SIOP correlation can occur.

 Consider supporting selective disclosure and un-linkable presentations using zero-knowledge proofs or single-use credentials instead of traditional correlatable signatures.

+# Implementation Considerations

+## Supporing multiple Self-Issued OPs

+When the RP wants to provide End-user choice to select from multiple possible Self-Issued OPs, it MAY present a static list of the supported options.
+This is similar to the process of supporting multiple different social networks represented as traditional OPs.

+Note that if Self-Issued OP implementations belong to a trust framework, the trust framework may dictacte a common `authorization_endpoint` for a set of implementations.
+If `authorization_endpoint` is pre-registered with the underlying browser or operating system, invocation of this endpoint that leads to prompting the End-user to select a Self-Issued OP is handled by the underlying browser or operating system.

+## Currently known browser behavior

+The browser or operating system typically has a process by which native applications and websites can register support that one or more apps be called when a HTTPS URI is triggered in lieu of a system browser.
+This feature goes by several names including "App Links" and "Universal Links", and **MAY** be used to invoke an installed/registered Self-Issued OP.
+If no appropriate application has been rendered, the request for a Self-Issued OP will go to a browser, which MAY display additional information such as appropriate software options.

+If the underlying browser or operating system restricts application support for HTTPS URL handling to an authoritative list, the list would be administered under the trust framework to reflect certified and/or audited implementations.
+Note: clarify why authoritative list is relevant

+Operating systems also typically have a functionality by which native applications and websites can register a preference that one or more apps be called when a URI underneath a scheme that the platform or browser allows.
+For custom URI scheme, there is typically no platform or other controls limiting the ability of applications to register such schemes.
+If no available application supports the custom URI scheme, the platform or browser will typically generate a modal error and present it to the End-User.

+# Examples

+## Static SIOP metadata and an unsigned request
+// placeholder

+## Statis SIOP metadata and request signed using DIDs
+//placeholder

+## Statis SIOP metadata and request signed using OpenID Federation Automatic registration
+// placeholder

+## dynamic SIOP metadata and an unsigned request
+// placeholder

 # References